nyathirak/Journaling-App/README.md

-# 📖 Personal Journaling App - README
+# 📖 Personal Journaling App

 Welcome to the **CK's Personal Journaling App**! 🚀 This app is designed to help users jot down their thoughts, categorize entries, and gain insights into their journaling habits.
 Built with **Next.js** and **TypeScript**, it offers a secure and user-friendly experience.
 Let's dive in! 🎯